flatlandchurch/flatland-site-hugo/content/events/united.md

 ## Church Picnic

 Lunch is on us!
 Stay after service for a church picnic: fried chicken, chips and cookies.
+Bring <b>lawn chairs</b> to sit and eat outside.
 Kids will enjoy a <b>Foam Party</b>, so bring towels to dry off.

 Let’s move!